Faares/Curated/README.md

 - *14 / Aug / 2023:* You can sponsor the project to maintain & continue gathering the resources from [here](https://finance.modn.tech/DGive).
 - *18 / Mar / 2025:* Music Theory, Composition added.
 - *09 / Jan / 2026:* Commutative Algebra added.
+- *12 / Jan / 2026:* Added to Algebraic Number Theory, and Number Theory.

 ## Table of Content
 - [Mathematics](#mathematics)